 Local insight tells us that many people struggle to get through to their surgeries to make an appointment on the same day.
 Investment in better telephone technology for GP teams will allow surgeries to manage call queues, including calling patients back rather than patients having to wait on the phone.
 This will mean people can get through to their surgery easier, and they will no longer have to rush for an appointment at 8am or be told to call back another day.

-People will be prioritised with the most urgent issues, regardless of when they contact their GP surgery or how (for example within the surgery, over the phone, or online).
+People will be prioritised based on the urgency of the issue, regardless of when they contact their GP surgery or how (for example within the surgery, over the phone, or online).

 Over the last few years, surgery teams have expanded to include a wide range of healthcare professionals who work alongside GPs and nurses to ensure patients receive the care they need as quickly as possible.

-The Care Navigator role is central to this and focuses on triaging patients to the most appropriate healthcare professional or service for their clinical needs.
+Care Navigators at GP surgeries are central to this, they focus on triaging patients to the most appropriate healthcare professional or service for their clinical needs.

-For people who don’t have access to the internet:
+For people who don’t have access to the internet or a digital device:

 The plan recognises the needs of people who are not confident or do not have access to digital technology or the internet, as well as those who don’t have access to a private space for calls.

-Whether patients choose to contact their surgery in person or over the phone, Care Navigators will be available to help patients use digital systems as well as guide them to any help available (for example, local support groups for digital inclusion).
+Whether patients choose to contact their surgery in person or over the phone, Care Navigators will be available to help patients who don’t have access to the internet or a digital device as well as guide them to any help available (for example, local support groups for digital inclusion).

 Expanding the range of healthcare professionals now available in local GP surgeries:

-Following investment in primary care, surgery teams are made up of a range of health professionals who work at your GP surgery and in the wider community to help you get the right care when you need it.
+GP surgery teams are now made up of a range of health professionals who work in the surgery and in the wider community to help you get the right care when you need it.

 There is a mix of staff working in each surgery across mid and south Essex, so please check with your surgery’s reception team to find out which roles are available for you to access.
 You may be able to access healthcare services from a particular healthcare professional at another GP surgery within your Primary Care Network (PCN) area.